 The Scribes Program is in partnership with KIPP STRIVE Academy and Brown Middle School, our neighborhood middle schools.
-For the past four years, we have brought professional writers to work 1-on-1 with 5th-8th graders at KIPP STRIVE Academy to write stories.
+For the past five years, we have brought professional writers to work 1-on-1 with 5th-8th graders at KIPP STRIVE Academy to write stories.
 For the first two years of the program, the students explored the storytelling possibilities of creative non-fiction, by recording a story from a significant adult in each student’s life.
-For the past two years, the scribes wrote historical fiction based in Atlanta.
-This fall, we launched our first Scribes Program at Brown Middle School.
-The inaugural Scribes Program anthology by students at Brown Middle School will launch in Spring of 2014.
+For the past three years, the scribes wrote historical fiction based in Atlanta.
+This fall, our Scribes Program returns to Brown Middle School.
+The second Scribes Program anthology by students at Brown Middle School will launch in Spring of 2015.

 The KIPP Scribes Program kicked off in 2010 with Don’t Forget That Day, a collection of stories by 17 Scribes.
 We launched it at the Decatur Book Festival with a book-release party where the kids signed autographs and ate cupcakes.

 2011′s publication, The Whole Fiasco, was written by 23 Scribes who worked diligently to improve their writing skills and tell a great, true story.
 The program is made possible by the Kim King Foundation and the Fulton County Arts Council.

 The 2012 anthology, Read After Burning, also premiered at the Decatur Book Festival.
 17 stellar Scribes shared their original stories in this year’s book.
 Check out our blog to see pictures from the book launch.

 The 2013 anthology, Into Bright Tomorrows, was written by 28 student authors–the largest project to date!
 The scribes wrote stories inspired by seminal moments in African American history in Atlanta.